-Downtown Duluth contains the Eddie Owen Presents at the Red Clay Theatre which hosts emerging and established musical acts in a 260-seat theater.
+Downtown Duluth contains the Eddie Owen Presents at the Red Clay Theatre which hosts emerging and established musicals acts in a 260-seat theater.
 Downtown is also a busy festival and event location.
 The City puts on over 40 events annually.
-Some of the larger events like Fall Festival, Howl on the Green and the July 3rd event draw thousands of people from around the city and outside.
+Some of the larger events like Fall Festival, Howl on the Green and the July 3rd event draws thousands of people from around the city and outside.
 With almost 15 restaurants within two blocks, the city is also becoming a dining destination for those looking for chef-driven and non-chain restaurants.
-The Downtown Duluth Marriott Hotel has also become a popular destination for those in town for weddings, professional associations and conferences, and events at Infinite Energy Arena.
+Downtown will also be getting its first hotel in 2019, which will support tourism within the downtown area.